Course Information (AQA 8702)

 This engaging skills based course has been designed to inspire, challenge and motivate every student, no matter what their level of ability.You will explore 19th-century novels, such as Pride and Prejudice and Frankenstein, plus engage with the works of Shakespeare such as Macbeth and Romeo & Juliet.
 We provide appropriate exercises to suit your ability level and help you stretch and challenge yourself.
 You will develop higher-order reading and critical thinking skills that encourage genuine enquiry into different genres, topics and themes.

 Method of Study

-You will attend a 2.5 hour class each week where you will work collaboratively with your fellow students, and in which you will engage in stimulating discussions and classroom-based exercises to support your development and learning.
+You will attend a two hour class each week where you will work alone or collaboratively with your fellow students, in which you will engage in stimulating discussions and classroom-based exercises to support your development and learning.
 You will also be required to complete work at home independently.

 You will be required to sit two examinations.